Combined Heat & Power [CHP]

 In general, prime power is the production of electricity on a long-term basis for the purpose of creating revenue.
-Some examples include: Landfill gas, Bio-gas, Utility peaking and Combined Heat and Power (CHP).
+Some examples include: Landfill gas, Bio-gas, Utility peaking, and Combined Heat and Power (CHP).
+Cat® gas generator sets can simultaneously provide electricity for electrical loads and heat energy for a facility’s thermal requirements.
+Any Cat natural gas-fueled engine can be configured specifically for applications involving heat recovery.

 CHP is a packaged generator with integrated heat recovery components and controls.
 A CHP system is an energy efficiency resource allowing users to produce electricity, useful thermal energy (heating and/or cooling), and/or mechanical power concurrently from a single source of energy while using as little fuel as possible.